-In a bow down to the weather gods, uncharacteristically large amounts of rain preceded our trip, causing a steroidal effect on the desert!
+In a bow down to the weather gods, uncharacteristically large amounts of rain preceded our trip, which had a steroidal impact on the desert!
 The resulting abundance of green vegetation (Food.
-Score!) piloted the ecological balance towards a crazy boom in faunal abundance!
-Overnight, we caught 191 frogs in ten pitfall traps, at a single site.
-Not to be outdone, the mammals too came out in full force!
+Score!) pivoted the ecological balance towards a crazy boom in faunal abundance!
+On day 5, we caught 191 frogs in ten pitfall traps at a single site.
+Not to be outdone, the mammals also came out in full force!
 Mulgaras, (those iconic, ferocious, pocket-sized predators), Spinifex hopping mice (complete with miniature feather dusters for tails) and various species of dunnarts (with eyes as large as saucers) graced us with their company.
-The capture of a Forest’s Short-tailed mouse and Desert mouse caused a fierce excitement amongst the researchers; the species had not been observed since 1991 and 2005 respectively, and were assumed locally extinct.
-To this effect, many calls were made across Australia on the satellite phones, much to the despair of several suits back at the University (in our defense however, the definition of “emergency” was largely left open to interpretation).
+The capture of a Forest’s Short-tailed mouse and Desert mouse caused fierce excitement; the species had not been found since 1991 and 2005 respectively, and were assumed locally extinct.
+To this effect, many calls were made across Australia on the satellite phones, much to the despair of the suits back at the University (in our defence the definition of “emergency” was largely left open to interpretation).

 Brolga was the best dancer in her tribe, but to say this is to do her less than justice.
 She seemed not to be made of flesh and blood, but of the very spirit of the dance.
 Her back was straight but it could bend like a tree in the wind, and her feet were as dainty and full of life as butterflies.
 Her hands were like little leaves that flutter in the breeze; and when she danced around the camp fires men thought that the Spirit of Earth had returned to them.
 There was a song in her every movement and with her steps she charmed the hearts of men and women.

 Amidst these unexpected wonders, the heat, spiky Spinifex grass and the flies became background noise.
 Our days were busy.
-Over four weeks we perfected our method of opportunistically hand catching goannas, involving a comical (but arguably effective) sequence of actions that included spoons, nooses, pillow cases and 5 supposedly intelligent human beings.
-We also took on the role of vigilantes, and in an attempt to rid the desert of intentionally introduced and destructive invasive species like cats and foxes, we poison baited more than 90km worth of desert road.
+Over six weeks we perfected our method of opportunistically hand catching Goannas, involving a comical (but arguably effective) sequence of actions that included spoons, nooses, pillow cases and 5 assumedly intelligent humans.
+I like to think we provided the denizens of the desert with equal portions of entertainment, fright and curiosity.
+We took on the role of vigilantes, and in an attempt to rid the desert of introduced and destructive invasive species like cats and foxes, we poison baited more than 90km worth of desert road.
 We journeyed far to visit Plum pudding, an impressive rocky pile-up which afforded us grand views of the desert.
 We learned Norwegian songs and got bogged down in large claypans.